MicahBala/frontend-projects/README.md

-# frontend-projects
+# Frontend-projects

-A Collection of Frontend projects for the purpose of practicing new layouts
+A Collection of Frontend projects challenges to improve skills in a real-life workflow.
+Inspired by [Frontend Mentor](https://www.frontendmentor.io).